 In those cases, adding a short sleeve usually turns a good product into an overcomplicated one.

-What HarvestEngine should do with it
+What HarvestEngine does with it

 The core promise is still: